Prior Learning Assessment and Recognition

 Alberta’s PLAR Action Plan

-In October 2008, Alberta Innovation and Advanced Education released Advancing PLAR in Alberta: an Action Plan.
+In October 2008, Alberta Advanced Education released Advancing PLAR in Alberta: an Action Plan.
 Since then, work has been done to implement the plan in order to increase capacity for PLAR in Alberta’s advanced education system.
 For more information, contact email@example.com or 780-422-9021.

 The Alberta Council on Admissions and Transfer has led several PLAR initiatives in the province over the past several years.
 The following reports describe these initiatives:

 - PLAR Action Plan—Report on Institution Visits (2009)